apache/trafficserver/doc/reference/configuration/congestion.config.en.rst

 .. configfile:: congestion.config

-The :file:`congestion.config` file enables you to configure Traffic Server to stop forwarding HTTP requests to origin servers when they become congested, and then send the client a message to retry the congested origin server later.
+The :file:`congestion.config` file (by default, located in ``/opt/trafficserver/etc/trafficserver/``) enables you to configure Traffic Server to stop forwarding HTTP requests to origin servers when they become congested, and then send the client a message to retry the congested origin server later.
 After you modify the :file:`congestion.config` file,